ericabusch/tphate_analysis_capsule/README.md

 - `python step_09_demap_simulations.py`
     - Generates simulated data and replicates results for the analysis in figure 1 and figure S1A, to show denoised manifold preservation.

 Additional scripts are included as helpers for housing common functions, variable names, and SLURM submission scripts.
+Command line arguments change with scripts to speed up run-time and assist with memory allocation in job submission.